 Don’t miss this opportunity to be recognized for your work and present that work at the conference —submit your nomination(s) as soon as possible!

-Winners of AECT’s Design and Development Division Awards will be recognized at the D&D/RTD Luncheon and will be invited to deliver a presentation at a joint session with other winners during AECT’s Fall International Convention to held in Indianapolis, Indiana on November 3 – 7, 2015.
+Winners of AECT’s Design and Development Division Awards will be recognized at the D&D/RTD Luncheon and will be invited to deliver a presentation at a joint session with other winners during AECT’s Fall International Convention to held in Jacksonville, Florida on November 6-11, 2017.

 Outstanding Journal Article Award

 Articles nominated must have been published no earlier than 2016 in a regularly published journal, and should be relevant to the broad field of instructional design.
 Anyone may submit a nomination.

 · Nominations will be by email.
 Self-nominations are welcomed.
 If you desire, you may include a short statement providing your rationale for the nomination.

 · A complete bibliographic citation should be included in the letter.

 · Current email address for the nominee should be included in the letter.

 · Send one PDF electronic copy of the article retaining the original published format to email@example.com.
 Do not send a PDF file of a submitted manuscript, page proofs, etc. Manuscripts that do not conform to these guidelines will not be considered.

 Professor Dr. Dirk Ifenthaler